Kennecott Mines National Historic Landmark

 Stabilizing a Landmark

 Many of the buildings in Kennecott have been abandoned for sixty years.
 Some are in need of immediate stabilization to keep them standing, while some have deteriorated beyond the point of saving.

 The National Park Service, along with the local community and Friends of Kennicott, has engaged in an ongoing planning effort to identify buildings that will be stabilized or rehabilitated, and those that will not receive any attention at all.
 The goal is to protect the historic integrity of the mill town so that future generations will also be able to explore Kennecott.

-A few buildings will be rehabilitated for modern use.
+A few buildings will be rehabilitated for modern use, including the Store and Post Office.
 The Recreation Hall was completed in 2004.
 It is used for educational programs and community events.
-The Store and Post Office now serve as the park's Kennecott visitor center.
+The Blackburn School now serves as the park's Kennecott Visitor Center.
 Several other buildings are currently receiving repairs to roofs, foundations, and walls.
 Throughout the mill town you will observe lots of activity during the summer.